 He moved Customs operatives to have a mentality of preparing to receive the aptitudes once the leeway innovation is up.

 IMPLICATIONS OF PAPERLESS CUSTOMS CLEARANCE

 Electronic customs clearance is by no means new.
-The concept is long practised in Europe as stated in the opening paragraph of this article.
+The concept is long practiced in Europe as stated in the opening paragraph of this article.
 This electronic system has both positive and negative implications.
 What we like to do in this article is highlight the positive implications of this new system in Nigeria.
 More information will be disclosed as we watch things flow.
 From the Europe experience, electronic customs clearance offers the following advantages:

 - Makes the clearing of goods automated , and by implication speeds up the process

 - Eliminates or reduces corruption from the process of customs clearance